Mihail-coder/collective-chatGPT-telegram-bot/README.md

 Сreate your own unique chatbot for your group chats, wich can act as user.

 The bot features:
-- respond to messages from group users
+- responding to messages from group users
-- maintain a dialogue in a group
+- maintaining a dialogue in a group
-- preserve dialog context
+- preserving dialog context
 - typing while generating response
-- add emojis to messages
+- can put emoticons on messages
-- choose your personal avatar and bot name
+- provide to choose your personal avatar and bot name
 - possible settings are supported: various languages, selection of emoticons, frequency of messages and reactions

 Requirements: Linux/Unix, python 3.8+, Telegram app and user account.